franckvalot/opencell-website-test/content/_index.md

     - ENERGY
     - MOBILITY
     - RETAIL & OTHER
-  subtitle: WE CAN ACCELERATE YOUR TIME-TO-MARKET.
+  subtitle: WE ACCELERATE YOUR TIME-TO-MARKET.
   title: Don't start from scratch.
 separator5:
   description: Our customers